Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Existing attacks, defenses, and interpretability study

+\item Due to the increasing amount of attack/defenses ideas, recently there is a research trend to design a specialized and unified benchmark for harmful fine-tuning.
+Early attempts include Rosati et al \cite{rosati2024defending} and Safetunebed \cite{hossain2025safetunebedtoolkitbenchmarkingllm}. \end{itemize}

-\subsection{Harmful Fine-tuning Attacks}
+\subsection{Harmful fine-tuning attacks}

-It is concurrently discovered by \cite{yang2023shadow, qi2023fine, yi2024vulnerability,lermen2023lora, zhan2023removing} that fine-tuning on downstream tasks can remove the safety alignment of a model, i.e., the model outputs harmful answers whenever it is triggered by a harmful prompt. \cite{qi2023fine} did experiments with the OpenAI's API and demonstrated that i) the fine-tuning risk in the fine-tuning-as-a-service scenario. ii) Fine-tuning on some benign data (i.e., identify shift attack) can also subvert alignment.
+It is concurrently discovered by \cite{qi2023fine,yang2023shadow,gade2023badllama,lermen2023lora,yi2024vulnerability,bhardwaj2023language,pelrine2023exploiting} that fine-tuning on downstream tasks can remove the safety alignment of a model, i.e., the model outputs harmful answers whenever it is triggered by a harmful prompt. \cite{qi2023fine} did experiments with the OpenAI's API and demonstrated i) Fine-tuning on harmful data can subvert safety alignment, ii) Fine-tuning on benign data or non-explicit harmful data (e.g., identify shift attack) can also subvert safety alignment.
+Further study show that harmful fine-tuning attack can be more pronounced when fine-tuning on jailbreak data \cite{murphy2025jailbreak} or the size of model used for fine-tuning is larger\cite{bowen2025scaling}.
+In addition to supervised fine-tuning, \cite{yi2024vulnerability} further shows that RL fine-tuning with reverse preference data can also subvert safety alignment.

+\textbf{Attack Challenge.} After the first batch of red-teaming attacks, mainstream service providers, e.g., OpenAI and Google, adopt guardrail moderation (e.g., LlamaGuard \cite{inan2023llama}, IBMGuard \cite{padhi2024granite}) to filter out harmful fine-tuning data uploaded to the fine-tuning-as-a-service API, serving as an ad-hoc solution to block the user's attempt to misuse the service.
+Under such ad-hoc mitigation, the performance of the vanilla harmful fine-tuning attack is restrictive.

+Subsequent attack studies aim to expose the vulnerability of the fine-tuning service even under the above-mentioned protection.
+There are generally two potential directions for launching more successful attacks:

+\textbf{Harmful data attack}.
+This direction aims to make fine-tuning with harmful data stealthier, such that the constructed harmful data can evade the guardrail moderation but is still able to attack and downgrade the safety alignment of the target LLM.
+There are two representative sub-directions.